-In Slovakia the investment process officially starts with the submission of an investment plan (along with an application form) and the prescribed attachments to the relevant ministry (usually the Ministry of Economy - "MOE").
-From this moment, the whole procedure normally takes around three months.
-Submission of the investment plan should, however, be preceded by a detailed discussion with the MOE as well as the Slovak Investment and Trade Development Agency (SARIO) in order to ensure matters proceed smoothly after submission.
+The investment process starts when an investment plan and an application form including all the required attachments are submitted to the relevant ministry (usually the Ministry of Economy - 'MOE').
+The procedure normally takes about three months.
+However before submitting, the investment plan we recommend having a detailed discussion with the MOE as well as the Slovak Investment and Trade Development Agency (SARIO) in order to ensure matters will proceed smoothly after submission of the application.

-The investment process consists of several stages, each of which is time limited by law.
-Following submission of the investment plan, the MOE has 30 days to ensure preparation of a detailed expert opinion of the investment plan.
-If the opinion indicates that the applicant has the capacity to comply with the general terms and conditions for granting the investment and that the investment will make a significant regional contribution, the MOE should prepare, within 20 days of the delivery of the expert opinion, a proposal to grant investment aid specifying the aid intensity, the form of investment aid, the amount of investment aid, and the conditions under which the investment aid will be granted.
-The proposal will be sent to the investment aid providers, which have 15 days to prepare a written statement as to whether they agree or disagree with the granting of the investment aid.
-On the basis of an affirmative statement, the MOE prepares an investment aid offer within 10 days.
-The applicant may submit an application for granting of investment aid to the MOE within 10 days of the receipt of the offer.
-As a next step, the MOE submits, on the basis of the applicant's application, a proposal for granting the investment aid for approval by the Slovak government.
-If the investment aid in question is not subject to the European Commission notification requirement, the MOE must issue a decision on the approval of investment aid to the applicant within five days of the approval of the proposal for granting of investment aid by the Slovak government.
+The investment process consists of several time-limited stages:

+- 1. After the submission of an investment plan, the MOE has 30 days to prepare a detailed expert opinion of the plan. - 2.
+If the opinion indicates that the applicant has the capacity to comply with the general terms and conditions for allowing the investment and that the investment will make a significant contribution to the regional economy, within 20 days of the delivery of the expert opinion, the MOE should prepare a proposal to grant investment aid. - 3.
+The proposal will be sent to investment aid providers, who have 15 days to prepare a written statement on whether they agree to grant the aid. - 4.
+If the aid providers agree, the MOE will prepare an investment aid offer within the next 10 days. - 5.
+The applicant must submit an application for investment aid to the MOE within 10 days of the receipt of the offer. - 6.
+On the basis of the application, the MOE submits a proposal to grant the investment aid for the approval of the Slovak government.
+If the investment aid is not subject to the requirement to notify the European Commission, the MOE must issue a decision on the approval of the investment aid to the applicant within 5 days of receiving the Slovak government's approval.